wacsvn/wacsvn.github.io-deprecated-/README.md

 **To-Do for Next Commit**

 8/21/25 pre 2 blog post
 - using exFlow, did one export for the js and whatnot, then doing a second export with all pages and nothing else. otherwise hits 20mb cap
+- likely will never be able to use exFlow again. the cap is just too low, and paid sub would run $6/m or basically $6 per export
+- possible alternatives
+-     migrate whole thing to notion
+-     httrack website exporter
+-     *most probable* drop repo into llm and create new blogpost, categories if needed, js, css, and index to update

 3/21/25
 - IMPORTANT!!! manually added a link to powerbi dashboard in body text. don't forget to keep that change when importing next webflow update